Tim Lopes (journalist): Traffickers involved

-The nine traffickers who were sought by police, and eventually stood trial and put behind bars were: Elias Pereira da Silva (Elias Maluco); André da Cruz Barbosa (André Capeta); Cláudio Orlando do Nascimento (Ratinho); Maurício de Lima Matias (Boizinho); Claudino dos Santos Coelho (Xuxa); Elizeu Felício de Souza (Zeu); Ângelo da Silva (Primo); Reinaldo Amaral de Jesus (Cadê); and Fernando Sátyro da Silva (Frei).
-(They are ordered in terms of the degree of their culpability in Lopes's torture and murder—with Elias Maluco being the gang leader, and André Capeta being his right-hand man.)
+The nine traffickers who were sought by police, and eventually stood trial and put behind bars were, ordered in terms of the degree of their culpability in Lopes's torture and murder: Elias Pereira da Silva (Elias "Maluco"), the gang leader; André da Cruz Barbosa (André "Capeta"), Elias's right-hand man; Cláudio Orlando do Nascimento ("Ratinho"); Maurício de Lima Matias ("Boizinho"); Claudino dos Santos Coelho (Xuxa); Elizeu Felício de Souza ("Zeu"); Ângelo da Silva ("Primo"); Reinaldo Amaral de Jesus ("Cadê"); and Fernando Sátyro da Silva ("Frei").

 After an intensive and highly publicized 3½-month man-hunt, Elias Maluco was captured by police in the Favela da Grota on September 19, 2002.
 On May 25, 2005 he was given a prison sentence of 28½ years.
-Years later, he was transferred to the Presidio de segurança máxima de Catanduvas (Catanduvas' max security police station), where he was held until his mysterious death in September 2020.
+Years later, he was transferred to the max-security prison in Catanduvas, where he was held until his mysterious death in September 2020.